 Track your monthly spending, and try to not have more going out than you have coming in.
 I've used the Quicken app for years, but use whatever works for you.
 There have been times when I’ve tracked my spending, and times when I’ve let it slide, and the times when I’m actively tracking my spending are definitely when my spending habits and bank balances are much healthier.
 If you’re a small business, I can recommend QuickBooks or a similar tool to track outgoings and income.

-If you want further help with reducing your credit card debt, go to 4daytools.com, where we have a free tool called the Vacation Debt Calculator.
+If you want further help with reducing your credit card debt, go to 4DayWorkWeek.com/tools, where we have a free tool called the Vacation Debt Calculator.
 It’s simple to use and Excel-based.
 The aim is to help you free up more time and see how much mismanaging your money is costing you, in money and in time.

 If you want to go more in-depth on creating your 4-Day Work Week Game Plan, go to 4daygameplan.com, where you can start creating your individual plan to work less and make more.
 There are a couple of great tools and tutorials there about budgeting and prioritizing, and how these can help you get down to 4 days.
 If you have any questions about this, feel free to ask me in an email.